 Achieving your FBDO qualification is a great accomplishment and one to be celebrated.
 However, this is just the start of your journey as an eye care professional.
 Continuing professional learning and development will assist you in planning a fulfilling and exciting optical career.

 After your initial registration with the General Optical Council (GOC), you are required to maintain your registration-level skills by attending and participating in GOC-approved continuing professional development (CPD).

 The GOC’s CPD scheme is divided into 3-year periods, over which you should accrue 36 CPD points, of which at least 18 must be ‘interactive’, ie by attendance at meetings and discussions.
 The scheme runs in three-year periods, and the current three-year period will end on 31 December 2024.
 By the end of 2024 you must have gained CPD points equivalent to the number of whole months that you will have been on the GOC register as a qualified dispensing optician.

 For example, if you are added to the GOC register on 1 September 2022, you will need 28 points by December 2024.
 At least half of the total number of these need to be interactive CPD points.

-CET points can be gained in a number of ways.
+CPD points can be gained in a number of ways.
 ABDO have pledged to offer, as part of the membership fee, at least the minimum GOC CPD requirement over the 3-year period.
 You will find CPD articles in Dispensing Optics journal each month, which you can complete online.
 There will be free CPD events advertised in the event section of the ABDO website for different ABDO Regions.
-You may attend CPD in any Region.
+You may attend CPD in any Region, but please check the CPD as there is a chance this may be repeated.
 There are also other ABDO/ABDO College events which offer CPD, but there may be a charge for these.

 Make sure that the CPD you choose has dispensing opticians included in the target groups.
 There is no retrospective approval.